J-SOX vs MAS TRM

 What It Is

-J-SOX, embedded in Japan's Financial Instruments and Exchange Act (FIEA) promulgated in 2006, is a regulatory framework mandating internal controls over financial reporting (ICFR) for listed companies effective April 2008.
+J-SOX, embedded in Japan's Financial Instruments and Exchange Act (FIEA) promulgated in 2006, is a regulatory framework mandating internal controls over financial reporting (ICFR) for listed companies, effective since April 2008 and actively enforced in 2026.
 It requires management to design, evaluate, and report on ICFR effectiveness using a principles-based, risk-based approach aligned with COSO principles, emphasizing reliable financial disclosures.

 Key Components